-The Department of Welfare runs five municipal service centres in Reykjavík.
-The centres offer services and advise to individuals and families in all kinds of matters regarding welfare, schools, disabled people, senior citizens, home services etc.
+The Department of Welfare runs five municipal service centers in Reykjavík.
+The centers offer services and advise to individuals and families in all kinds of matters regarding welfare, schools, disabled people, senior citizens, home services etc.

 Social advisory services include consultation for cases of: